Saying 'No'.

 No-brainer on the surface.

-Unbeknownst to me at the the time, it wasn't just languages I was switching- it was the cultural nuance involved in each as well.
+Because unbeknownst to me at the time, it wasn't just languages I was switching.

-It wasn't until my early 30's that I realized that it always me adapting to the environment I happenned to be in.
+It wasn't until my early 30's that I realized that it was always me adapting to the environment I happened to be in.

 The reciprocation, was little to non-existent.

-And blending in the way I did, while an ode to my shape-shifting skills, got so advanced, that it started making that (the shape-shifter) my core identity.
+And blending in the way I did, while an ode to my shape-shifting skills, started making that (the shape-shifter), my core identity.

-Realising this took and continues to take a lot of work-and didn't come without some resentment.
+Realising this took and continues to take a lot of work-and didn't come without some regret.

 But the point I’m trying to make here is a different one.

-It doesn't really matter how many 'languages' we have learnt to speak during our upbringing-most of us carry multiple identities.
+It doesn't really matter how many 'languages' we have learnt to speak during our upbringing.

 Psychology modalities like Internal Family Systems call it 'parts', older eastern philosophies call it 'avatars'-Jungian psychology has delineations for it too.